neo-project/docs/docs/en-us/node/cli/config.md

 Where:

+- `ConsoleOutput`: Whether to print log information on console. `true` means foreground and background printing, while `false` means background logging.
+- `Active`: Whether to enable Log
-- Engine: It defaults to LevelDBStore, which means the engine used by the blockchain to store data.
+- `Engine`: It defaults to LevelDBStore, which means the engine used by the blockchain to store data.
-- PluginURL: The downloading URL of the plugin, which will be used when using the CLI install command.
+- `PluginURL`: The downloading URL of the plugin, which will be used when using the CLI install command.

 ### Connecting the node to network

-You can use the specific command to decide whether connect to the main net or test net when starting the Neo-CLI node.
-To connect to the test net, use either the command  `neo-cli --testnet` or `neo-cli -t`.
+To connect the node to test net, replace the content of configuration files  `config.json` and `protocol.json` with the content of  `config.testnet.json` and `protocol.testnet.json` respectively.

-If you want to connect the node to your private net, refer to [Setting up Private Chain](../../network/private-chain/solo.md) to modify the file `protocol.json`.
+To connect the node to your private net, refer to [Setting up Private Chain](../../network/private-chain/solo.md).

 ## Installing plugins